Castan Centre for Human Rights Law

 The Castan Centre for Human Rights Law is a research centre located within the Monash University Law Faculty in Victoria, Australia.
 It was established in 2000 to cater for the study of human rights law globally, regionally and in Australia, and grew rapidly to become the largest research centre in the Monash Law School.
-As of 2022 it led by Melissa Castan.
+As of 2022 it is led by Professor Melissa Castan.

 History

 The Castan Centre was established in 2000 to meet the need for, and interest in, the study of human rights law globally, regionally and in Australia.
 The Centre was launched by former Justice of the High Court of Australia, the Hon Michael Kirby AC CMG, who said that the Centre would "reach out to the world" and add a "real cutting edge" to human rights research and advocacy.

 The Centre is named after Ron Castan AM, QC (1939-1999), a distinguished barrister who was a prominent advocate of human rights best known for his leading role in the Mabo case which recognised the land rights of First Nations people in Australia.

 The Castan Centre has been led by human rights experts including David Kinley, Sarah Joseph, Kevin Bell AM QC, and most recently Melissa Castan.